fullstackdevell/esp32/README.md

 ### [`lesson1/while_true_blink.py`](https://github.com/fullstackdevell/esp32/blob/main/lesson1/while_true_blink.py)

 This script shows you how to make an external LED connected to GPIO22 blink continuously.
-This lesson uses the same Wokwi duagram as blink_led.py.
+This lesson uses the same Wokwi diagram as blink_led.py.